Bonnie Nelson '08

 You may have already completed some of the above components.
 If so, that’s great!
 Those can count towards your certificate.
 For more details about the program, see the Student Guide.

-This program is supported by the Wang Center for Global Education, the Center for Community Engagement and Service, and the Global Education Committee.
+This program is supported by the Wang Center for Global and Community Engaged Education, the Center for Community Engagement and Service, and the Global Education Committee.